erdinccurebal/scrapereq/README.md

 - Step type where error occurred
 - Complete error stack for debugging
 - HTTP status codes with appropriate error messages
+- Error screenshots (when enabled) showing the page state at the time of failure

 ## Project Structure